JonTDean/Lesson10-Is-Horrible/README.md

 	```

-10. Lets have the user choose the Sorting method he wants to use to organize his Employees.
+10. Lets add functionality so the user can pick which sort he wants to use.
+Let's also give the option to remove the sort.

+EXTRA CREDIT:

+11. Add functionality to reverse all of the sort methods.